IBIC/birthdaycard/README.md

 ```
 git clone https://github.com/IBIC/birthdaycard.git
 ```
+Now

 ## Running the Program

 For demonstration purposes we have included two NiFTI files, a structural (`T1.nii.gz`) and skull stripped version (`T1_skullstripped.nii.gz`).
-This is subject 50777 from the publically available [ABIDE data set](http://fcon_1000.projects.nitrc.org/indi/abide/).
+This is subject 50777 from the publicly available [ABIDE data set](http://fcon_1000.projects.nitrc.org/indi/abide/).
 We have given this subject the name "Alex Doe".

-Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image as well as MNI spacial normalization.
+Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image.

 ### Quick Start